nariman351/Fraud-Detection-for-Credit-Card-Transactions/README.md

 cloud based big data analytics and AIOps.

-• Worked with S3, EMR, Sagemaker and Spark to create and train a production level XGBoost Model to detect fraudulent transactions.
+• Worked with S3, EMR, Sagemaker and Spark to create and train a production level CatBoost Model to detect fraudulent transactions.

 • Programmed a preprocessing micro-service using Flask and Elastic Beanstalk to handle client-side data preprocessing.
 Integrated other services to Data Analytics services using AWS Lambda serverless function and API Gateway.

-• The completed system was capable of preforming transactions with a web UI while detecting fraudulent credit card transactions under 300 milliseconds with the accuracy of 85 percent.
+• The completed system was capable of performing transactions with a web UI while detecting fraudulent credit card transactions under 300 milliseconds with 97% Precision, 76% Recall and the area under the ROC curve of 82%.